ziadoz/silex-capsule/README.md

 }
 ````

-You can then use it, and all of its features, in your controllers just like you would in Laravel:
+Then you can use it, and all of its features, in your controllers just like you would in Laravel:

 ````php
 $app->get('/books', function(Application $app) {